Akkajaure

 Akkajaure (from Áhkájávrre) is one of the largest reservoirs in Sweden.
 It lies at the headwaters of the Lule River in Norrbotten County, in Swedish Lappland, within the Stora Sjöfallet national park.
 The lake formed after the construction of the first Suorva dam in 1913–1923.
 The rim of the current dam is at an elevation of 453 m.
 When full, the lake's maximum depth is 92 m, and its mean depth is about 30 m.
 Because it is used for power generation, the lake depth fluctuates by up to 30 m.
-On 8 January 2016, West Air Sweden Flight 294 crashed near Akkajaure, killing both crew members on board.
+On 8 January 2016, West Air Sweden Flight 294 crashed near Akkajaure, approximately 10 kilometres from the Norwegian border, killing both crew members on board.